aa-sharma/capstone2022/README.md

 ![alt text](./plot.png)

-## Locally Run

-### Edit .env.example file
+## Edit .env.example file

 In order to run the app on your local setup you must rename `.env.example` to `.env.dev`

+In order to run the tests on your local setup you must also have a `.env.test` file with your test environment variables.
+It is recommended to change the ports in .env.test to differ from the ports used in `.env.dev`.
+The reason for this is it allows you to run the application and tests at the same time.
+In `.env.test` you should make `SERVER_PORT=5001` and `DB_PORT=27018` then leave it as is for `.env.dev`

 Next you can change some of the parameters in the environment file as needed, such as usernames and password as these should be set by you.

-### Install Docker and Docker Compose
+## Install Docker and Docker Compose on your Machine

 Docker: https://docs.docker.com/engine/install/
 Docker Compose: https://docs.docker.com/compose/install/

+## Locally Run

 ### Run Docker Compose

-Use Docker compose to bootup the server and database

-`docker compose -f docker-compose.dev.yml up --build`
+## Run Application

+There is a file in the root directory called `run-app.sh`.
+You can start the application, including the server and database simply by typing `./run-app.sh`.
+You may or may not need to make it an executable file by running `chmod +x run-app.sh`, though this will only need to be done once.

 if everything goes well you should see

 `info: MongoDB Connected...` and `info: Server started on port 5000`

-Let me know if this works or not, I can help out if needed
+Let me know if this works or not, I can help out if needed, i have not tested this on anything except for a mac, but it should work on other machines all the same.

 ## Run Tests

-Tests were created using pytest.
-Currently the suite requires that mongodb is set up and running, and the NodeJS/Express server is running and ready to receive API calls

-### Setup local virutal environment

-`python3 -m venv venv` - macos/maybe windows?

-### Activate virtual environment

-`source ./venv/bin/active` - macos/maybe windows?

-### Install Dependencies

-`pip3 install -r requirements.txt`
+There is a file in the root directory called `run-tests.sh`.
+You can run the tests, which boots up a seperate instance of the database and server by running `./run-tests.sh`.
+You may or may not need to make it an executable file by running `chmod +x run-tests.sh`, though this will only need to be done once.

-### Run Tests
+### Logs

-`pytest`
+You can view logs at ./logs

+Additionally when running tests, logs will be stored at ./services/tests/logs

 > uOttawa Electrical Engineering Capstone 2022.